ric866/reolink_cctv/info.md

 {% if version_installed.replace("v", "") | float < 0.0.24  %}
 - Implemented doorbell-cameras support: visitor sensor is now available for such cameras.
 The sensor will trigger when a "Visitor" ONVIF-notification is sent by a camera.
+- Changed the "Playback range" setting to be in **days** instead of in months.
+This allows more precise control over amount of storage spent on a drive for all the thumbnails of all cameras' motion events.
+Please re-check this setting after updating to **0.0.24**.
+And don't forget to setup a periodic action that calls `cleanup_thumbnails` service of this integration.
+You probably need to refresh/clear the browser's cache to update the changes in config-window fields.
 - Fixed issue with integration's webhook/event IDs being not human-readable.
 {% endif %}
 {% if version_installed.replace("v", "") | float < 0.0.23  %}